Thin knots and the Cabling Conjecture: Organization

 \section{Organization}

 We only consider surgeries with positive slopes, and mirror knots to achieve this whenever necessary.
-All manifolds are assumed to be compact, connected, oriented 3-manifolds, unless stated otherwise, and the coefficients in Floer homology are taken to belong to $\F = \F_2$.
+All manifolds are assumed to be compact, connected, oriented 3-manifolds, and the coefficients in Floer homology are taken to belong to $\F = \F_2$.
 We will denote closed manifolds by $X$ or $Y$, and manifolds with (typically torus) boundary by $M$.
-Figures containing immersed curves invariants will have the curves for $S^3 \setminus \nu K$ in blue and the curves for the filling solid torus in red/purple.\\ Section 2 summarizes the relevant background from knot Floer homology and Heegaard Floer homology.
+Figures containing immersed curves invariants will have the curves for $S^3 \setminus \nu K$ in red and the curves for the filling solid torus in blue or purple.\\ Section 2 summarizes the relevant background from knot Floer homology and Heegaard Floer homology.
 It also contains an overview of immersed curves invariants, their general properties and form for thin knots, as well as their associated pairing theorem and how to compute Maslov grading differences.\\ Section 3 expands on the relative Maslov grading for immersed curves invariants of complements of thin knots.
 Along the way we set up formulas for components of the grading difference formula in terms of $\tau(K)$.\\ Section 4 uses these relations to generate obstructions to periodicity for various cases of $r$ in relation to $\tau(K)$ and $g(K)$.
-It hosts a sizable collection of lemmas for the cases with $|\tau(K)| < g(K)$.
-Section 5 resolves the remaining cases where $|\tau(K)| = g(K)$, including some that use absolute grading information.
+It hosts a sizable collection of lemmas for the cases with $|\tau(K)| < g(K)$, for which referencing Figure \ref{fig:Sec4Cases} is highly advised. \\ Section 5 resolves the remaining cases where $|\tau(K)| = g(K)$, including some that use absolute grading information.
+Once again, Figure \ref{fig:Sec5Cases} may be useful for following the arguments.
 Afterward, all lemmas are collected to handle the proof of the theorem.